Strathfield South

 The educational profile of Strathfield South exceeds national averages, with above-average qualification levels and academic performance metrics

-Strathfield South's educational attainment exceeds national and state averages.
+Strathfield South's educational attainment is notably higher than national averages.
 Among residents aged 15+, 41.8% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications (11.9%) and graduate diplomas (2.2%).
-Vocational pathways account for 24.3%, with advanced diplomas at 9.7% and certificates at 14.6%.
+Vocational pathways account for 24.3% of qualifications, with advanced diplomas at 9.7% and certificates at 14.6%.

-Educational participation is high, with 29.5% currently enrolled in formal education: 10.1% in primary, 6.8% in secondary, and 6.7% in tertiary education.
+Educational participation is high, with 29.5% currently enrolled in formal education.
+This includes 10.1% in primary, 6.8% in secondary, and 6.7% in tertiary education.

 Frequently Asked Questions - Education